 The USERRA states that the cumulative length for which employees may be absent from work for military duty is generally 5 years, but there are some important exceptions to the 5-year limit, including:

 - Initial enlistments that are greater than five years

 - Involuntary active duty extensions and recalls

 The USERRA also requires that employers make reasonable efforts to accommodate disabled veterans, and it requires that service members who are convalescing from injuries during service or training be allowed up to 2 years from the date of completion of service to return to their jobs.
-Note that you are required to provide advance written or verbal notice to their employers unless giving such notice is impossible or precluded by military necessity.
+Note that you are required to provide advance written or verbal notice to your employers unless giving such notice is impossible or precluded by military necessity.

-Additionally, the Family and Medical Leave Act (FMLA) provides for military caregiver leave, which allows any spouse, son, daughter or parent of a military member on "covered active duty" to have 26 work weeks of leave during a single 12-month period to care for a covered service member who has sustained a serious injury or illness.
+Additionally, the Family and Medical Leave Act (FMLA) provides for military caregiver leave, which allows any spouse, son, daughter, or parent of a military member on “covered active duty” to have 26 work weeks of leave during a single 12-month period to care for a covered service member who has sustained a serious injury or illness.

 The USERRA provides important protections for veterans, reservists, and members of the National Guard.
-The Vietnam Era Veterans' Readjustment Act (VEVRAA) also prohibits discrimination against specified categories under the Act.
-Employers may not discriminate against you based on military status, whether by denying employment opportunity to anyone because of their membership, service, or obligation in a uniformed service.
+The Vietnam Era Veterans’ Readjustment Act (VEVRAA) also prohibits discrimination against specified categories under the Act.
+Employers may not discriminate against you based on military status, whether by denying employment opportunities to anyone because of their membership, service, or obligation in a uniformed service.

 Facing Military Status Discrimination?
 Let Us Help.